Ulf94/LiveChat_CompleteProject/README.md

 <h2>3.
 Chat </h2>
-Final result of this code is a live chat communicator between all users.
+Main goal of the app is a live chat communicator between all users.
 Every user can see all messages stored in database.

 <img src=https://user-images.githubusercontent.com/79094141/144188064-f10b7033-43ae-4d49-a5ae-22b4522ef318.png>
 Here is how the chat looks like.
 I used three different browser session to be able to log in with three different accounts.